Puneeth-A-R/GSoC2023/README.md

 For me, the GSoC 2023 journey was an excellent learning experience.
 It was a terrific experience to work in an area that I'm very passionate about and where I have my core skills.
 I was able to learn various aspects of the development of a feature such as:

 - Working with and navigating a massive codebase
+- Working with a testing and build-system infrastructure software like CMake
+- Working with different version control software like Phabricator and Git
 - Writing clean, readable, and production-level code
 - Working in a team to understand how a feature can be addressed using various techniques.